ben-zen/auto_greenhouse/notes.md

 Soil is a mixture of carbon and nitrogen sources--sphagnum moss, decomposed plant matter, charcoal, other amendments that form the basis of the soil--as well as micronutrients: plants require calcium, iron, manganese, and a litany of other elements that are only needed in (often) microscopic quantities, but without them the plants will suffer.
 There's other components, too; moisture retaining materials, aeration improvers, worms and grubs.
 For container gardening, there is little in the way of active soil biome, but the micronutrient load is often provided by pre-mixed soil, but amendments are available.

 The other aspect of soil composition to consider is its pH level; different plants require different degrees of acidity or alkalinity.
 Each plant you want to grow will have different requirements, and will need to be managed differently.
 The details of this are beyond the scope of this paper, and should be handled on a case by case basis; see notes from a state university extension service for more details.

+### Air movement

+Plants should ideally get some air movement.
+They don't necessarily need a cyclone, but having some motion is better for them.

 ## Options for automation and first steps